Concordium/concordium.github.io/source/testnet/references/id-accounts.rst

 In order to be an active participant on the Concordium blockchain (e.g., hold, send, receive :ref:`glossary-GTU`) a user must create an *account*.

-To facilitate compliance with relevant regulations, an account can only be created from an *identity* which is issued :ref:`glossary-off-chain` by an Identity provider.
+The user will get an `initial account`_ at the same time as an *identity* has been issued by an identity provider.
+As the initial account is submitted to the chain by the identity provider, said identity provider will know the owner of the initial account.
+For this reason, the user may consider not using the initial account, and create a regular account instead.

+The owner of a regular account, will only be known by the owner himself.
+To facilitate compliance with relevant regulations, a regular account can only be created from an *identity* which is issued :ref:`glossary-off-chain` by an Identity provider.
 While an account has to be created from an identity, the user's privacy is still protected, and the account owner's identity can only be revealed via the process of `anonymity revocation`_, which can only happen under stringent regulations, such as upon a court order.
 In particular, a key feature of the design of identities and accounts is that the identity provider cannot reveal the identity of an account on their own.

 Anonymity revocation can only happen in exceptional circumstances (e.g., if authorities have detected suspicious activity on the account) and requires